It's officially the Live Music Capital of the World

 But on sultry summer afternoons, as temperatures hit the high 30s and brains fry, there's only one place to head: Zilker Park's Barton Springs Pool.
 Fed by an underground spring that keeps the temperature a deliciously cool 20-21˚C year-round, with acres of sloping grass banks on which to dry off and bask, the pool - closely resembling a lake - is more than big enough to absorb the crowds.
 Gazing smugly with your frog's-eye view towards the industrious skyscrapers of Downtown is one of Austin's greatest sensory pleasures.

 Barton Springs Pool © Edward Aves

 Ed flew to Austin with Norwegian, who operate three flights a week from London Gatwick to Austin-Bergstrom from £315 return, and stayed at the Fairmont in Downtown, East Austin's boutique Hotel Eleven and Lone Star Court, a cool, retro-themed hotel at The Domain in North Austin.
-See visitaustin.com for more on the city, including comprehensive listings.
+See visitaustin.com and traveltexas.com for more.
 For car rental, contact Hertz, who offer seven days’ travel from £230; consult their Road Trip Planner for advice on exploring Texas and further afield.